LaChance971123/NewAutoContent/README.md

 - The config file also defines `coqui_model_name` for automatic download of the Coqui model when needed.
 - The PyQt5 GUI provides a multi-page interface styled with the PyDracula theme.
 It offers live logging, a fixed preview pane and export features.
+- Downloader page allows batch downloading of background videos via `yt_dlp`.
+- Each pipeline step has a configurable timeout (`step_timeout`) to avoid hanging processes.
+- Developer mode can be enabled in `config/config.json` to continue with dummy audio/subtitles when errors occur.

 ## Usage
 ```